 The female has a varying amount of yellow feathers on the head, or none at all.
 Her tail band is red and yellow with horizontal black bars.

 They are specialist feeders.
 South Australia’s Endangered Glossy Cockatoo (Calyptorhynchus lathami halmaturinus) was found only on Kangaroo Island, which is 160km (100 miles) long.
 This sub-species became extinct on mainland South Australia when the she-oak trees were cut down to fuel paddle steamers on the River Murray.

 The nominate race is found in eastern Australia in Queensland, New South Wales and Victoria.
 It is patchily distributed due to loss of habitat in some areas but its IUCN status is Least Concern, mainly due to the fairly large range.

 These Cockatoos are almost entirely dependent on one food source, the seeds of a she-oak tree Allocasuarina cladocalyx.
-Only some 50km² (19 square miles) of food habitat exists on Kangaroo Island, and it is believed that most of this has now burnt down.
+Only some 50km² (19 square miles) of food habitat exists on Kangaroo Island.
+It is believed that most of this has now burnt down.

-The blazes have ravaged nearly half the island, including much of its forested areas, with Flinders Chase National Park virtually destroyed.
+The blazes have ravaged nearly half the island.
+This includes much of its forested areas, with Flinders Chase National Park virtually destroyed.
 On January 7, Lloyd Marshall, Editor of the Australian on-line magazine Talking Birds, told me: